TimPavlenko/vk_music_downloader/README.md

-# vk_music_downloader
+This is a small utility for downloading all your music from VK in automatic mode...
-This is a small utility for downloading all your music from VK in automatic mode.
+The waiting time for connection and downloading directly depends on the amount of music on your account.